ieee-vgtc/ieeevis.org/content/info/open-practices/supplemental-material-faq.md

 ## What supplemental material should I share?

-We recommend that you share all supplemental materials required to reproduce the results in the paper.
+We recommend that you share all supplemental materials required to allow readers to scrutinize and interrogate the work.
+For many types of contributions to VIS, full scrutiny entails being able to reproduce all of the claims of the paper.
+The type of work conducted as part of each paper will naturally determine what sort of material is relevant for these goals.
 For example:

 * Datasets used for usage scenarios, case studies, demonstrations, and benchmarks.
 * The code to load and visualize or otherwise use that data.